pvandyken/kslurm/README.md

 If you wish to uninstall, run the same command with --uninstall added to the end.

+The package can be updated by running `kslurm update`.

 # Features
 Currently offers two commands:
 * kbatch: for batch submission jobs (no immediate output)